notyaffi/fz-subghz-jammer/README.md

-# RF Jammer App by RocketGod ☠️📡
+# Flipper Zero SubGHz Jammer App ☠️

 This **SubGHz Jammer** for the Flipper Zero is a powerful tool for jamming across multiple radio frequencies and modulation schemes.